 There are various methods that can be used to deal with missing data.
 Simple solutions are that you ignore the missing values and delete all cases with missing values from the analysis or to use a regression model to estimate the missing values.
 There are also more advanced methods as Multiple Imputation.
 Multiple Imputation with the Multivariate Imputation with Chained Equations (MICE) procedure is a promising technique that works well in various missing data situations.
 With Multiple Imputation several complete datasets are generated.
 Data analysis has to be done in each dataset and results are pooled using special calculation rules (called Rubin’s rules).
 These steps will be discussed during the course as well as questions of how to use different missing data methods in medical and epidemiological datasets.
 Furthermore it is important to check if your imputation strategy was successful (imputation diagnostics) which will also be discussed during the course.

-Each course day starts with lectures in the morning followed by computer exercises in the afternoon.
+Each course day starts with lectures in the morning followed by computer exercises.
 During the computer exercises various ways to explore missing data problems as well as the application of simple and more advanced missing data methods as Multiple Imputation will be trained using SPSS and R(Studio) software.
 During the computer exercises you will work with real epidemiological and medical datasets.

 Martijn W. Heymans, PhD , course coordinator

 Dr. Martijn Heymans expertise is in Missing data and Prognostic and Prediction modeling.
-He (co)-authored more than 80 scientific publications and also teaches courses in epidemiology, applied biostatistics and regression techniques and works as a statistical consultant.
+He (co)-authored more than 250 scientific publications and also teaches courses in epidemiology, applied biostatistics and regression techniques and works as a statistical consultant.
 Website: https://missingdatasolutions.rbind.io/

 Iris Eekhout, PhD

 Department of Epidemiology & Biostatistics.
 Amsterdam UMC, location VUmc

 Iris Eekhout finished a master in Clinical Psychology and a master in Methodology and Statistics at the University of Leiden.
 She did a PhD project on missing data methods at the department of Epidemiology and Biostatistics of the VU University medical center, that focused on methods to handle missing questionnaire items and total scores.
 Currently, Iris teaches in several EpidM courses and works as a statistician at TNO.

 Missing data consequences